beancount/docs/docs/external_contributions.md

 [<span class="underline">metadata-spray</span>](https://github.com/seltzered/beancount-plugins-metadata-spray): Add metadata across entries by regex expression rather than having explicit entries (by Vivek Gani).

+[<span class="underline">Akuukis/beancount\_share</span>](https://github.com/Akuukis/beancount_share): A beancount plugin to share expenses among multiple partners within one ledger.
+This plugin is very powerful and most probably can deal with all of your sharing needs.

 Tools<a id="tools"></a>
 -----------------------